Samruddhi0931/O-hire-/README.md

 ## Key Engineering Decisions

 ### SM-2 Spaced Repetition Algorithm
-Instead of showing cards randomly, PrepOS implements the SM-2 algorithm used in Anki.
+Instead of showing cards randomly, O(hire) implements the SM-2 algorithm used in Anki.
 Each card review updates three parameters:
 - **Ease factor** — how hard this card is for the user (min 1.3)
 - **Interval** — days until next review
 - **Repetitions** — streak of successful recalls